PAM: Hi everyone I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Scott Noelle. Hi, Scott!

-That’s particularly powerful because kids—especially younger kids—are very emotional beings, like, what you say is not as important as what they feel.
-If you’re in a state of anxiety, not really trusting—trying to be a good unschooler but you’re not really in that state of trust, the kids can feel that and that has an effect on them and it can lead to all kinds of unenjoyable effects.
+That’s particularly powerful because kids, especially younger kids, are very emotional beings.
+What you say is not as important as what they feel.
+If you’re in a state of anxiety, not really trusting, trying to be a good unschooler but you’re not really in that state of trust, the kids can feel that and that has an effect on them and it can lead to all kinds of unenjoyable effects.

 The second level of trust is trusting yourself, in particular, your inner guidance.
 It has to do with feelings.
 We are trained to not trust how we feel or our intuition but instead to go with authoritative exterior voices.
 There’s some sort of research that has been said that’s not necessarily a bad thing, but if it’s out of sync with what you feel in your gut, then you need to go a little deeper, ultimately until you have that feeling in your gut that says, ‘Yes, now I understand it, now I can relax and trust.’
 That’s an important thing to do and it doesn’t happen unless you deliberately retrain yourself to trust your inner guidance.